tiredofit/docker-matomo/README.md

 It will automatically download the latest Piwik release upon build, and if you have set correct environment variables, will autocreate a database if you wish.

-This Container uses Alpine:Edge as a base.
-Additional Components are PHP7 w/ APC, OpCache, LDAP Support - MySQL Client is also available.

 [Changelog](CHANGELOG.md)